 WhatsApp Business App Broadcast Deliverability

 To understand what happens when you send a broadcast to numbers who have saved your number and those that have not we conducted a little experiment.
-We send a broadcast to three Contacts, two who saved our number and one that didn’t.
+We send a broadcast to three Contacts, two of who saved our number and one that didn’t.

 Then we reviewed the broadcast message analytics to see if we could tell which Contacts actually had the message delivered and which read the message.
 Unfortunately, the analytics are shown in such a way that it is very hard to tell.